-- The presentation of insurance revenue and insurance service expense gross of reinsurance.
+- The separate disclosure of assets and liabilities related to insurance contracts issued and reinsurance contracts held, replacing current balance sheet items such as premiums due, reinsurance and other recoveries receivable, deferred reinsurance premiums, deferred acquisition costs, amounts due to reinsurers, unearned premium liabilities and outstanding claims liabilities. - The presentation of insurance revenue and insurance service expense gross of reinsurance.
 Insurance service expense includes claims expenses, non-reinsurance recoveries and expenses that are directly attributable to the fulfilment of insurance contracts.
 The reinsurance result is disclosed separately and is included in the insurance service result.
-The financial impact of changes to discount rates and the unwinding of the discounting of insurance and reinsurance assets and liabilities will be presented as part of the investment result rather than the insurance service result. - Additional disclosures to provide information on amounts recognised for insurance contracts and the nature and extent of risk arising from insurance contracts.
+The financial impact of changes to discount rates and the unwinding of the discounting of insurance and reinsurance assets and liabilities will be presented as part of the insurance finance result rather than the insurance service result. - Additional disclosures to provide information on amounts recognised for insurance contracts and the nature and extent of risk arising from insurance contracts.